Henry Grey (MP)

 Grey was born as Henry Neville, the younger son of Richard Neville of Billingbear House in Berkshire and his wife Katherine Grey, daughter of Ralph Grey, 2nd Baron Grey of Werke.
 He travelled abroad in Holland, Germany, Italy and France between 1699 and 1700.
-In 1707, he changed his surname to Grey by Act of Parliament to inherit the estates of his uncle Ralph Grey, 4th Baron Grey of Werke, in Northumberland.
+In 1707, he changed his surname to Grey by an act of Parliament, Neville's Name Act 1706 (6 Ann. c.
+2 Pr.) to inherit the estates of his uncle Ralph Grey, 4th Baron Grey of Werke, in Northumberland.